 FXTM group includes several related companies.

 FXTM UK - located in the United Kindom, regulated by the Financial Conduct Authority (FCA).

 FXTM CY - located in Cyprus, regulated by the Cyprus Securities and Exchange Commission (CySEC).

 FXTM MU - located in Mauritius, regulated by the Financial Services Commission (FSC).

 Be aware, UK and CY companies have some trading restrictions because of the European Securities and Markets Authority (ESMA) influence.

-FXTM group accepts clients from all over the world, excluding USA, Belize, Japan, British Columbia, Quebec and Saskatchewan and some other regions with restrictions.
+FXTM group accepts clients from all over the world, excluding USA, Japan, Alberta, British Columbia, Quebec, Saskatchewan, Haiti, Suriname, North Korea, Puerto Rico, Occupied Area of Cyprus.

 Forex broker offers the following underlying assets for trading.*